Why the Beijing Winter Olympics Are Facing Cold Winds: QuickTake

 3. How did the summer games manage?

-Tokyo, which was under a state of emergency during the summer games, dealt with the pandemic by creating an Olympic bubble, restricting access to the athlete village and venues.
-Organizers required a negative Covid test prior to arrival in Japan, and participants were subjected to a three-day quarantine after they landed.
+Tokyo, which was under a state of emergency during the summer games, also created an Olympic bubble, restricting access to the athlete village and venues.
+Organizers required a negative Covid test prior to arrival in Japan.
+Vaccinated or not, all participants were subjected to a three-day quarantine after they landed.
 They also were required to get tested daily.
-As of Aug.
-17, after the summer games but before the Paralympics, the committee had reported 576 affiliated cases, most of them residents in Japan and only a handful among athletes, who weren’t required to be vaccinated to participate.
+Organizers said there were 863 cases connected to the summer and Paralympic games; about 30% were people from abroad.
+Only 41 were athletes, who weren’t required to be vaccinated.

 4. Will there be spectators?

 Yes, but.
 The IOC said in September that tickets will be sold only to spectators residing in mainland China who “meet the requirements of the Covid-19 countermeasures.”
 Details were still being worked out.
 The Summer Olympics barred all fans from most venues as a Covid control measure.
 NBCUniversal, which broadcasts the Olympics in the U.S., reported Tokyo 2020 attracted the lowest viewership since it first aired the games in 1988.
 Chief Executive Officer Jeff Shell cited the lack of spectators as one of several factors affecting interest.